DeSciL/Qualtrics/README.md

 # Qualtrics

 Setup Qualtrics for surveys and experiments in the lab and on Amazon Mechanical Turk.
 This is preliminary material.
-Please help us to improve these documentation.
+Please help us to improve this documentation.

 ### 1. Panel Setup